Earn a Bachelor's Degree in Chemical Engineering

 Learn more View checklist and flowchart

 As an incoming student, you'll work toward completing common freshman year courses while acquiring information to help you determine a major and career.
 During the first two or three semesters on campus, you will take a set of courses that are required by all engineering departments.
-After successfully completing the common freshmen year academic requirements, you'll formally apply for admission to the chemical and biochemical engineering department.
+After successfully completing the common freshmen year academic requirements, you'll formally apply for admission to Linda and Bipin Doshi Department of Chemical and Biochemical Engineering.

 Learn more about the program: